Ranking Forbes - Top 5 Spanish Universities Ranking Forbes University 2021

 The program has a faculty that is immersed professionally in the digital and data world that, from a practical point of view, will instruct the students in the creation, planning and dissemination of content adapted to the most avant-garde formats.

-The collaboration with the Atresmedia Group guarantees training that is closely associated with the professional world and with the needs of the transmedia area.
-The Master's degree will have professors who are professionals of the group and will use materials from it.
-In addition, the agreement with Atresmedia facilitates our students to carry out internships in the group's various digital areas.
+Collaborating with different companies and media in the sector guarantees an education that is closely linked to the professional world and the needs of the transmedia area.
+This Master's degree will have professors that are professionals in the field.
+In addition, the different agreements signed with the media in the communication sector make it easier for our students to carry out internships.

 This master's degree applies the Learning-By-Doing philosophy, which consists of learning by doing things, and guarantees a high practical focus in the classes.